 India has a rich cultural and social history.
-The various dynasties which ruled our country, their tradtions and values, rituals, dances and folklores have been being practiced here since times unknown.
+The various dynasties which ruled our country, their traditions and values, rituals, dances and folklores have been being practised here since times unknown.
 The treasure of music and cinema is huge and precious and people would want to experience it for their own.
 Owing to all these factors, a Museum or an Exhibition Space is often the choice of thesis topic design students go for.

 Let’s take a look at how to design a Museum and what factors are to be considered during the process.

-The history of India, the various relics and artefacts from every stage of its evolution, memoirs of art and drama if showcased and prized in this country, can become a source of good revenue as crowds are sure to flock to witness these famous memorabilia.
+The history of India, the various relics and artefacts from every stage of its evolution, memoirs of art and drama if showcased and priced in this country, can become a source of good revenue as crowds are sure to flock to witness these famous memorabilia.
 It is important to first consider the types of Exhibition Spaces.

 A. TYPES OF EXHIBITIONS:

 Planned as part of the core concept structure or storyline of a museum, these exhibitions should use approaches that will not tire the visitor, that will not quickly look old fashioned and should use material that can endure them.